 Firmware update for later Revision Elka Synthex Synthesizers with MIDI

 After designing my MIDI key interface for the first revision of the Elka Synthex, I decided to have a look at the firmware for the later revisions to see if I could make any improvements.
 This code is contained in three EPROMs.
 Two are 2532's and one is a 2516.
 The version of the code I started with is FM3, EU85, and T41.
-This seems to be to newest Elka code for Synthexes with MIDI.
+This seems to be the newest Elka code for Synthexes with MIDI.
 After spending quite a bit of time to understand and comment parts of the code, I made some edits and have created a new version of the firmware.
 Here are the new features:

 1) MIDI CC's are now supported for changing most parameters, with separate control over upper and lower voices.